sandipan1nayek/expiry-date-tracker/FIREBASE_SETUP.md

 ## Prerequisites
 1. Create a Firebase project at https://console.firebase.google.com/
-2. Enable Authentication, Firestore Database, Storage, and Cloud Messaging
+2. Enable Authentication and Firestore Database (✅ COMPLETED)
+3. Storage and Cloud Messaging will be enabled in later phases

 ## Android Setup
 1. Add Android app to your Firebase project